-Starting Sunday, April 29th, Trinity will begin hosting regular meetings of the Youth Adventure Club (although our young members are invited to come up with a better title than what the adults have here).
+The Next Meeting is Sunday, September 2nd at noon.
+Trinity began hosting regular meetings in April of the Youth Adventure Club (although our young members are invited to come up with a better title than what the adults have here).
 Focusing on the role-playing game Dungeons & Dragons (D&D), the club will enjoy all that role-playing has to offer while reflecting on how we live out the Baptismal Covenant as followers of Jesus.

 Important too is that Father Matthew has had a life-long relationship leading D&D adventures, stretching all the way back to sixth grade.
 He even continues a monthly web-based game that includes two of the players from that sixth grade group!
 But it was Jill Woody approaching him saying that she is finding our youth interested in hosting something since the middle school has a waiting list that made this all come together for us here.

 Our plan is simple: invite our youth and their friends to come explore the fun of role-playing games, relying on a player’s covenant to remember our baptism while we play.
 Food, generous space, and exploring how to be Christian in this adventure called life will help nurture community.
 We’ll meet every other week or so (catch the latest updates on Facebook and the weekly E-News email for our next meeting dates).

 Trinity and St. Francis kick off their fall programming this Sunday.
 Here are just some of what is coming:

 Children’s Chapel, our during-worship Sunday School, returns Sunday, September 11th.
 Leaders Jen Dilks, Addy Landrio, Pam Taylor, and Nancy Scott, along with other parents and youth volunteers, will offer weekly lessons based on our Sunday morning readings.
 Remember that our children begin worship with us and then proudly tromp off to Children’s Chapel as we continue with our scripture lessons.